 - UC loans can have a range of interest rates

 - UC loans are not awarded based on the credit history of the borrower

-For questions/problems concerning the online session/exam or general counseling, please contact the Loan Services Office, Monday thru Friday, 9:00 AM to 4:45 PM at (310) 825-9864 and choose option '8'.
+For questions/problems concerning online Entrance Counseling or general loan counseling, please contact the Loan Services Office.